Auction-Based Responsibility Allocation for Scalable Decentralized Safety Filters in Cooperative Multi-Agent Collision

 \section{Conclusion}

 This paper presented a decentralized safety-critical control framework based on high-order control barrier functions combined with an auction-based responsibility allocation mechanism.
 By distributing safety responsibilities through local consensus, each agent enforces only a reduced set of constraints while full network coverage and formal safety guarantees are preserved.
 The approach minimizes redundant constraint evaluations, improves feasibility under dense interactions, and ensures near-optimal collective performance through cost-based responsibility assignment.
-Numerical results demonstrate that the method maintains safety and mission performance with substantially reduced computational load compared to conventional decentralized formulations.
+Numerical simulation results for different numbers of agents demonstrate that the proposed method maintains safe inter-agent interaction.